cscortes/lunar-times/docs/USAGE.md

-# Usage Guide: Moon Phases Calculator
+# Usage Guide: Lunar Times

-This guide provides detailed instructions and examples for using the Moon Phases Calculator application.
+This guide provides detailed instructions and examples for using the Lunar Times application.

 ## Table of Contents
 - [Basic Usage](#basic-usage)